miningplanet/but-x/README.md

 sudo setcap cap_net_bind_service=+ep `readlink -f \`which node\``
 ```

 2. Open the `settings.json` file and change the `webserver.port` setting to a value of 80.
-Save the change and restart the explorer.
+Save the change and restart but-x.

-You should now be able to browse to the explorer by IP address or domain name without the need for specifying the 3001 port any longer.
+You should now be able to browse to but-x by IP address or domain name without the need for specifying the 3001 port any longer.

 #### Use Another Webserver as a Reverse Proxy